Back

 • Presenting real-world examples.
 Instead of giving impersonal information through lists and tables, consider telling a story based on real-life experience.
 For example, instead of enumerating the features of your product, describe to your readers a day from the life of a tester in your company who tried to understand how these features work.

 • Explaining complex concepts.
 Usually, complex notions, processes, etc. are NOT really explained.
 The explanation is usually presented as a puzzle, and the reader has to have a solid background to be able to understand the issue.
 Furthermore, not only are the concepts or processes inherently complex, but the language used in explanations is often saturated with terms and specialized jargon, leaving readers overwhelmed.
 Scenario-based writing allows you explain complex topics through storytelling.
-This is an indirect approach that empowers you to assume the role of a storyteller, stepping aside and allowing readers to uncover new and valuable insights.
+This is an indirect approach that empowers you to assume the role of a storyteller, stepping aside and allowing readers to uncover new and valuable insights while making critical decisions within the narrative.

-Summing up, scenario or story-based writing places the readers in realistic situations and helps them remember the information.
+Summing up, scenario or story-based writing places the readers in realistic situations and helps them remember the information while developing their decision-making and problem-solving skills.

 Crafting Effective Scenarios